Biology A-level

 Module 6 – Genetics, evolution and ecosystems

 This module covers the role of genes in regulating and controlling cell function and development.
 Heredity and the mechanisms of evolution and speciation are also covered.
-Some of the practical techniques used to manipulate DNA such as sequencing and amplification are considered and their therapeutic medical use.
+Some of the practical techniques used to manipulate DNA, such as sequencing and amplification, are considered and their therapeutic medical use.
 The use of microorganisms in biotechnology is also covered.
 Students gain an appreciation of the role of microorganisms in recycling materials within the environment and maintaining balance within ecosystems.
 The need to conserve environmental resources in a sustainable fashion is considered, whilst appreciating the potential conflict arising from the needs of an increasing human population.

 Entry Requirements

-5+ GCSEs at Grade 4 or above from the core subjects.
+At least five GCSEs at Grade 4 or above from the core subjects.
 Grade 6 in Biology or 6-6 in Combined Science.
 Plus Grade 5 in Maths and English.
 An average GCSE score of 5.5 is also required.

 How will I learn?

-Biology students are expected to become confident independent learners as part of the course.
-There is a large emphasis on students completing work outside of lessons including pre-reading of relevant textbook pages before the lesson and making summary notes outside of the lesson.
-This then allows more time in sessions for developing understanding and applying knowledge to new contexts.
 Theory lessons in the classroom will also include a range of activities including group work, presentations, use of videos and teacher-led discussion.
 Practical lessons will be carried out in the lab with follow up work completed afterwards in the classroom.
 Students will be expected to complete a booklet of past paper questions per topic and will also sit an end of topic test (roughly every 3 weeks).
+The end of topic assessments have been developed carefully to closely reflect the format of the final exams so students can feel confident that they are developing the neccessary knowledge, skills and application techniques to do as well as possible.

 How will I be assessed?